Current as of December 2020 | Download print version (in PDF)

 Under Croatian law, the assets of a dissolved NPO are generally distributed according to the NPO's founding document.
 However, the law does establish some limitations.
 Upon dissolution, any assets of an association are distributed to another association, institution, or foundation with the same or similar goals, based on the decision of its members and according to its charter (Law on Associations Article 53(1)).
 The law requires that the charter set forth a plan for distributing property in the event of dissolution, in accordance with the limitations established by the law (Law on Associations Article 13(3)).
 The property may not be distributed to the association’s founders, members, legal representatives, employees, or related persons (Law on Associations Article 53(2)).
 Assets received from state and local governmental authorities, EU funds, or other public sources, must be returned to the donor entity (Law on Associations Article 53(4)).
-If for any reason the property cannot be distributed according to the association’s charter, it will be distributed to the local government that has jurisdiction over the foundation, based on the foundation’s registration address (Law on Associations Article 53(5)).
+If for any reason the property cannot be distributed according to the association’s charter, it will be distributed to the local government that has jurisdiction over the association, based on the association’s registration address (Law on Associations Article 53(5)).

 Upon dissolution of a foundation, its assets are ordinarily distributed in accordance with its Letter of Establishment or its governing charter to another foundation pursuing similar purposes, or to an association with similar goals, or to local or regional governments (Law on Foundations Article 35(8).
 If none of those distributions is possible, the property is assigned to the local government of the territory where the foundation is located (Law on Foundations Article 35(9)).